-During Q2 2019 the Company continued delivering and selling gas through the National Natural Gas Infrastructure ("NNGI") which allowed the Company to maintain the increase in gas deliveries initiated in Q4 2018 pursuant to a side letter agreement to the Portfolio Gas Supply Agreement ("PGSA").
+During Q1 2019 the Company continued delivering and selling gas through the National Natural Gas Infrastructure ("NNGI") which allowed the Company to maintain the increase in gas deliveries initiated in Q4 2018 pursuant to a side letter agreement to the Portfolio Gas Supply Agreement ("PGSA").
 Deliveries had been previously restricted by infrastructure capacity limitations.
-On May 29, 2019 the Company announced the signing of a new long-term Gas Sales Agreement ("LTGSA") with TPDC.
-The LTGSA provides for the supply of up to 20 million standard cubic feet per day ("MMcfd") of natural gas to the TPDC operated NNGI on Songo Songo Island, where the natural gas is processed before being transported to Dar es Salaam, primarily for power generation.
-The natural gas sales through the NNGI are in addition to gas processed and delivered through the Songas facilities.
+The Company is awaiting final sign off from the Tanzania Production Development Corporation ("TPDC") of a new Gas Sales Agreement ("GSA").
+This will replace the side letter agreement and allow the Company to sustain on a long-term basis the increased sales achieved through Q1 2019.
+Finalising the GSA also establishes the conditions for increased long-term gas sales to TPDC to meet future demand via the NNGI.